-- 1. To establish a consistent policy and ensure compliance with applicable Kansas law, the Commission sets forth the attached document regarding certain docket processes.
-The Commission hereby adopts the attached internal procedures with the intention of developing a related guidance document to be publically available on the Commission's website. - 2.
-Any interested entity may file written comments on the attached policy by January 3, 2014.
-Interested entities need not file Entries of Appearance or Petitions to Intervene.
-However, filed comments should refer to Docket No. 14-GIMX-190-MIS and must be addressed to:
+- 1. To establish a consistent policy and ensure compliance with applicable Kansas law, the Commission sets forth the attached document regarding certain docket procedures.
+Attachment A. The Commission hereby adopts the attached internal procedures with the intention of developing a related guidance document to be publically available on the Commission's website. - 2.
+Any interested entity may file written comments on the attached procedures by January 3, 2014.